mbentley/docker-omada-controller/README.md

 As always, I would recommend taking a backup through the controller software as well as save a copy of the persistent data while the controller is not running when you do upgrade to simplify the rollback process, if required.

+### Changes/Notes for 5.0.x

+* If using custom ports, they will _not_ persist across container re-creation starting in 5.0 unless you continue to set the enviornment variables.
+This is due to adding `/opt/tplink/EAPController/properties` to the classpath starting in 5.0.
+If you change the ports through the UI, you should still continue to also set the ports using the environment variables, matching the ports you have set in the UI.
+For more detail, see [Using non-default ports](#using-non-default-ports).

 </details>

 ## Upgrading to 4.1 from 3.2.10 or below